Bogon Route Server Project (Bogons via BGP)

 - The traditional bogon list is manually updated as IANA allocates new blocks to RIRs, standards change, etc. The fullbogons list is automatically generated several times per day.

-- The IPv4 traditional bogons list is currently 9 prefixes.
+- The IPv4 traditional bogons list is currently 13 prefixes.
+It is not likely to change going forward (IANA allocated the remaining free blocks in 2011.)

-- The IPv4 fullbogons list is currently over 5500 prefixes.
+- The IPv4 fullbogons list is approximately 3,300 prefixes.

-- The IPv6 fullbogons list is currently over 49000 prefixes.
+- The IPv6 fullbogons list is approximately 47,000 prefixes.

 - This is a free service there are no guarantees of uptime or response time - we'll make our best efforts, of course, but no promises of anything!